 Anyway, the steel-pan has two major advantages over other hand percussive instruments

-The steel pan family of instruments is capable of recreating the entire musical range of a classical orchestra, and the steel pan is the only musical instrument designed and made to play in the Pythagorean cycle of fourths and fifths.
+The steel pan family of instruments is capable of recreating the entire musical range of a classical orchestra, and the steel pan is the only musical instrument designed and made to play in accordance with the Pythagorean circle of fifths.

-This, as we know is one of the things that makes the steel pan a user-friendly musical instrument, capable of being played in accordance with natural hand and body movements.
+This, as we know is one of the things that makes the steel pan a user-friendly musical instrument, capable of being played consistent with the natural movements of hand and body.

-So, while exotic instruments like the “Rav Drum” and the “Hang drum ” may have their appeal as curiosities, there is no comparison between them, and the steel pan family of instruments.
+So, while exotic instruments like the “Rav Drum” and the hand drum or “Hang drum ” may have their appeal as curiosities, there is no comparison between them, and the steel pan family of instruments.